erszcz/msc-thesis/dfly-multiboot.md

 <a name="xr:dfly-x64" />

-## DragonFly BSD and GRUB on x86-64
+## Booting DragonFly BSD with GRUB on x86-64

 \label{xr:dfly-x64}